port-labs/helm-charts/charts/port-ocean/README.md

 ### Self-signed certificate trust
-For self-hosted 3rd-party applications, with self-signed certificates, you will need to add your CA to the integration's configuration.
+For self-hosted 3rd-party applications with self-signed certificates, you will need to add your CA to the integration's configuration.
 To do so, you will need to run the `helm install` command with the following flags:

 ```sh